Detectability of axion-like dark matter for different time-delay interferometry combinations in space-based gravitational wave detectors: Laser interferometers and TDI combinations

 When light propagates through the axion-like field, the birefringence effect gives rise to a periodic variation in its polarization angle.
 However, conventional interferometer designs are insensitive to such polarization shifts, which necessitates specific modifications.
 At present, there are two main modification schemes for laser interferometers.
 One approach entails embedding a dark matter interferometer capable of detecting rotations in the polarization plane~\cite{PhysRevLett.132.191002, yao2025axionlikedarkmattersearch}.
 Another method involves inserting waveplates into the interferometer, ensuring that both the transmitted and received laser beams are circularly polarized~\cite{PhysRevD.98.035021, Yao_2025, Gu__2025}.
 This work focuses on the second approach.
 In Fig.~\ref{fig:32}, we show the modified diagram of a single-link system.
 By introducing waveplates into the original design, both the transmitted and received light between spacecraft undergo conversion from linear to circular polarization.

 After suppressing laser frequency noise and clock frequency noise using TDI technique (detailed in Section~\ref{sec_tdi}), the dominant noise sources limiting sensitivity are test mass acceleration noise and optical metrology system noise.
-For ASTROD-GW, the one-sided power spectral density of the test mass acceleration noise $S_{\rm acc}$ and the optical metrology system noise $S_{\rm oms}$ are given by~\cite{Wang:2023jct}
+For ASTROD-GW, the one-sided PSD of the test mass acceleration noise $S_{\rm acc}$ and the optical metrology system noise $S_{\rm oms}$ are given by~\cite{Wang:2023jct}

 For LISA, Taiji, and TianQin, the power spectral densities of these noises are given by~\cite{babak2021lisasensitivitysnrcalculations}

 The design parameters for different detectors are provided in Table~\ref{3bt}.